The 10 Very Best Things to Do in Warsaw, Poland

 3 | Wonder at the Neon Museum

 They offer a unique insight into the country’s visual culture during the communist era.
-It’s worth noting the Neon Museum is closed on Tuesdays!
+It’s worth noting that the Neon Museum is closed on Tuesdays!

 Things to Do in Warsaw 089